 The experience we had at the newly opened La Loca Maria took the biscuit as far as I was concerned.
 It was the first time, in any restaurant, anywhere in the world, when we have returned both dishes we ordered, obviously uneaten, and, walked out without paying.
 It was that bad.

 Of course, this was punctuated by an absolutely knockout meal at Ling’s Pavilion with some really excellent Clams Chili Garlic.
 Clams being very much in season now.

-Well May came and went, so did June and July.
-Then in early August we saw that the doors were open.
+Well, May came and went, so did June and July.
+Then in early August, we saw that the doors were open.
 A call was made and the answer was, nope not yet open, waiting for the liquor license which was expected shortly.
 Then the PR mini blitz started.
 A Spanish Chef married to a Maharashtrian girl was opening this place.
-He had worked at a series of 5 star properties in the Middle East and was part of the now long shuttered Sergi Arola restaurant at the JW Marriot at Juhu.
+He had worked at a series of 5-star properties in the Middle East and was part of the now long-shuttered Sergi Arola restaurant at the JW Marriot at Juhu.
 HRH the queen of Kutch was busy researching reviews.
-Excitement was reaching fever pitch, as the cliché goes.
+The excitement was reaching fever pitch, as the cliché goes.

 So, on 14th August, the day before the Independence Day dry day we wet our whistles at Irish House and walked across to La Loca Maria for our 8.45 pm reserved table.